 - And a vacuum harvesting unit.

-Now, this crew served machine can reduce the laborers to four pickers.
-Their primary mission is to man the hydraulic platform picking the tree apples as high up as 13-14 feet.
 The methodology is to place each apple into a foam-lined vacuum receiver tube.
-This tube rapidly carries the apple away at an amazing speed of 12 feet per second.
-Once the apples approach the distributor wheel, foam-lined deceleration wheels slow the apple down, gingerly dropping it on to a distributor wheel into a bin, yet without bruising the fruit.
+This tube rapidly carries the apple away at a fantastic speed of 12 feet per second.
+Once the apples approach the distributor wheel, foam-lined deceleration wheels slow the apple down, gingerly dropping it onto a distributor wheel into a bin without bruising the fruit.

 What About the Pluk-O-Trak?